kontena/pharos-docs/addons/kontena-lens.md

 ### Options

 - `name` - Name of the cluster.
 Default `pharos-cluster`
-- `host` - DNS address that is used for Dashboard access.
+- `ingress.host` - DNS address that is used for Dashboard access.
 Default `lens.<worker-node-ip>.nip.io`
-- `tls.enabled` - `true` or `false`.
+- `ingress.tls.enabled` - `true` or `false`.
 Is the ingress secured with TLS.
 Default `true`
-- `tls.email` - Email address used while fetching Let's Encrypt certificate.
+- `ingress.tls.email` - Email address used while fetching Let's Encrypt certificate.
 If not defined, the default insecure TLS certificate will be used.
 - `user_management.enabled` - `true` or `false`.
 Is built-in user management enabled.
 Default `true`
 - `persistence.enabled` - `true` or `false`.
 Is persistent volumes used to maintain state.
 If yes, cluster must provide default storage class.
 You can enable this, for example, by using [kontena-storage](./kontena-storage.html) add-on.
 Default: `false`
 - `charts.repositories` - Array of Helm repository objects with `name`, `url`.
 Default: `stable` Helm repository